- Our Vision & Story

 - Neil PaynterProject Editor (Wild Goose, Coracle)Neil PaynterProject Editor (Wild Goose, Coracle)

-In the past I worked in homeless shelters and as a cleaner.
+In the past Neil worked in homeless shelters and as a cleaner.

-Stand-up comedy makes me laugh.
-Music motivates me
+Stand-up comedy makes him laugh.
+Music motivates him.

 - Jane RileyWild Goose PublicationsJane RileyWild Goose Publications